Out-Licensing Patented Biotechnologies

 Dr. Ainslie is a Co-Director for the Centre for Heart, Lung and Vascular Health in Canada, Research Chair in Cerebrovascular Physiology and Professor at the University of British Columbia.
 His research is directed to the integrated mechanisms, which regulate human cerebral blood flow in health and disease with specific areas of interest including fundamental mechanisms of cerebral blood flow regulation, influence of environmental stress on cerebrovascular function.

-*Disclaimer: The profile provides information which was sourced and approved by Lexaria Bioscience in order to help investors learn more about the company.
-Lexaria Bioscience is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+This profile is sponsored by Lexaria Bioscience Corp.
+(CSE:LXX,OCTQX:LXRP).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Lexaria Bioscience Corp., in order to help investors learn more about the company.
+Lexaria Bioscience Corp. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.